roberttidey/IRBlasterWeb/README.md

 - Log recent commands ip/recent
 - Incorporates WifiManager library for initial wifi set up
 - Supports an Amazon Echo/Dot activate detector to mute / quieten as soon as activate word is spoken.
+- includes temperature sensing and reporting to easyIOT (optional)

 ### Commands are sent to ip/ir with arguments
 - auth (pincode or password to match built in value)